coderbyheart/coderbyheart.com/content/post/call-for-proposals-lightning-talk.md

 ---
-title: >-
-  About: Call for Proposals
+title: "About: Call for Proposals"
-subtitle: >-
-  Lightning Talk
+subtitle: Lightning Talk
 abstract: >-
   At this year's Global Diversity CFP Day I gave a lightning talk about Call for Proposals.